Two Halves of a Complementary Whole

 Instead of promoting gender war, God’s children will want to encourage gender peace and a greater understanding and appreciation of the other gender — be it a spouse, a child, or a co-worker.

-There are many reasons for the communication differences in men and women.
+There are many reasons for the communication differences between men and women.
 Biological variances include hormones, brain functioning, and emotional processing centers in the brain.
 Cultural differences from the games we play as children to the advice we get from parents (“Big boys don’t cry”) (“Girls shouldn’t climb trees”) impact how we view life around us and thus how we interact with those around us.

 – Emotional boundaries in women are much thinner than in men.
 Call it “herd mentality” or “restroom togetherness” – women are more prone to do things together, feel responsible for others’ situations, neglect their own needs for the needs of others, and are quick to feel abandoned.